symfony/symfony-docs/security/voters.rst

     This allows the access decision manager to remember the attribute and type of subject supported by the voter, to only call the needed voters each time.

-    .. versionadded:: 5.4

-        The ``CacheableVoterInterface`` interface was introduced in Symfony 5.4.

 Setup: Checking for Access in a Controller
 ------------------------------------------